-- In the United States, rodents pose a major public health risk and cause economic damage to man-made structures and agriculture. - Because rodenticide baits are an essential component of an integrated pest management approach to rodent control, this document concludes that the availability of rodenticides is necessary for the successful management of rodent populations. - Since all nine rodenticide baits discussed in this document are currently registered for the control of commensal rodents in and around buildings, each of these is a potential alternative to each of the others in that use site situation.
+- In the United States, rodents pose a significant public health risk and cause economic damage to man-made structures and agriculture. - Because rodenticide baits are an essential component of an integrated pest management approach to rodent control, this document concludes that the availability of rodenticide baits is necessary for the successful management of rodent populations. - Since all nine rodenticide baits discussed in this document are currently registered for the control of commensal rodents in and around buildings, each of these can be seen as a potential alternative to each of the others in that use site situation.

 Up-to-date data pertaining to amounts used, effectiveness, and prevalence of first generation anticoagulant resistance are not readily available.
-Section X (P. 33) lists topics for which new information will allow the Agency to refine this analysis.